szilvia-csernus/map-game/README.md

 The main data source for this project is [Mapbox's country-boundaries-v1](https://studio.mapbox.com/tilesets/mapbox.country-boundaries-v1) tileset.
 The tileset's countries and territories are defined in the ISO 3166-1 country code standard, including alternate worldviews.
 I filter for some of the conflicting worldviews in order to avoid ambiguity.
 Data in this tileset is based on information obtained from officially recognized local or international entities.
 The displayed country boundaries, the identification of countries / territories as well as the displayed names over the selected countries are coming from this dataset.

 Mapbox does not (freely) allow to download this dataset in a searchable format, so I needed to source this information from elswhere.
-I used [Annexare Studio's open source data (MIT License, Copyright (c) 2014 Annexare Studio)](https://github.com/annexare/Countries/blob/master/data/countries.json) to transform into a dataset I can use.
+I used [Annexare Studio's open source data (MIT License, Copyright (c) 2014 Annexare Studio)](https://github.com/annexare/Countries/blob/master/data/countries.json) for this purpose.
 After having transformed and filtered this data, I use it for asking the 10 random countries from the selected region.

-The third dataset I use is [another open source dataset assembled by Gavin Rehkemper (MIT Licence, Copyright (c) 2021 Gavin Rehkemper)](https://github.com/gavinr/world-countries-centroids/blob/master/dist/countries.geojson).
+The third dataset used is [another open source dataset assembled by Gavin Rehkemper (MIT Licence, Copyright (c) 2021 Gavin Rehkemper)](https://github.com/gavinr/world-countries-centroids/blob/master/dist/countries.geojson).
 It contains the centroid positions for all countries which I need to display the countries' names over the selected countries as well as to fly the map to this location after an incorrect country choice.

 <br><br>